Metal Stamping Guide: Key Tips for Materials, Molds&Treatments

 Common Processes

-Metal stamping processes include blanking, bending, punching, and stamping.
+Metal stamping processes include blanking, bending, piercing, and forming.
 Each process has a significant impact on the final shape and performance of the part, so it is important to distinguish between them.

 Designing High-Strength and Lightweight Stamped Parts